Novartis/peax/README.md

 # Peax: a visual pattern explorer for epigenomic data

-**Peax is still under active development!
+**__Note__**: Peax is still under active development!
 If you like to give it a try, please choose one of the [pre-releases](https://github.com/Novartis/peax/releases).
-If you run into trouble please contact [@flekschas](https://twitter.com/flekschas).
-He's happy to help while we're working hard to release a stabelize version soon.**
+Contact [@flekschas](https://twitter.com/flekschas) in case you run into trouble.
+He's happy to help while we're working hard towards a stable release.**

 ![Peax's UI](teaser.png)